Dimoks/mangetsu/README.md

 CompressedBG image files.
 They use for compression differential coding and a Huffman table.

 - `cbg_convert`: Converts between CompressedBG (.cbg) images and PNG images.
 The resolution of the input PNG image must match the resolution of the PNG image obtained from converting the existing .cbg image.

+### Lenzu

+Lenzu is a data compression algorithm that uses Huffman coding and backward references.

+- `lenzu_decompress`: Decompress a Lenzu-compressed file